JOHLC/pfSense-FauxAPI-ha/README.md

 # pfSense FauxAPI for Home Assistant
 A custom component for Home Assistant that interfaces with FauxAPI installed on a pfSense firewall.
 This isn't in any way intended to be an official or supported release, so continue at your own risk.
+I'm not even sure it's even a "component"

 I owe credit to mainly this Home Assistant community post: https://community.home-assistant.io/t/pfsense-stat-monitor/61070